ubports/docs.ubports.com/porting/introduction/Intro.rst

 Generic System Image
 --------------------

-Starting with Android version 9.0, a significant change of architecture was introduced.
+Android version 9.0 marked a architecture change.
 The device-specific vendor blobs now reside on a separate partition instead of sharing a partition with the rest of the system image.
-This separation of device-specific code from generic code made possible what is known as the **Generic System Image (GSI)**.
+This separation of device-specific code from other code made what is known as a **Generic System Image (GSI)** possible.

-A GSI is a system image that is built to be able to function with a wide range of devices.
-Android devices, as of version 9.0, use a GSI.
-For more information, see the `Android Developer pages <https://developer.android.com/topic/generic-system-image/>`_
+A GSI is a system image built to function with a wide range of devices.
+(More info in `Android Developer pages <https://developer.android.com/topic/generic-system-image/>`_)

-The development of the Android GSI architecture also cleared the way for the now available generic Halium 9.0 arm64 system image (hereafter referred to as *the Halium GSI*, or simply *the GSI*) which is used for Ubuntu Touch.
-This, however, is somewhat different from the Android GSI.
-For a more detailed explanation of the Halium GSI, please refer to `the wiki page on Gitlab CI builds of the generic Halium system image <https://github.com/ubports/porting-notes/wiki/GitLab-CI-builds-for-devices-based-on-halium_arm64-(Halium-9)>`_.
+Android GSI architecture also cleared the way for the now available generic Halium 9.0 ARM 64 system image (hereafter referred to as *the Halium GSI*, or simply *the GSI*) which is used for Ubuntu Touch.
+It is somewhat different from the Android GSI.
+`The wiki page on Gitlab CI builds of the generic Halium system image <https://github.com/ubports/porting-notes/wiki/GitLab-CI-builds-for-devices-based-on-halium_arm64-(Halium-9)>`_ has a more detailed explanation of the Halium GSI.

 What does this mean for the porting process?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^